waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Concept:** A tool that can find the optimal path through a multi-floor dungeon.
 - **Inputs:** Starting map ID/coordinates and ending map ID/coordinates.
 - **Functionality:** Would need to parse multiple map XMLs and build a graph that connects them via warps (ladders, holes, etc.) to find the shortest path between any two points in the dungeon complex.
-- **Pathfinder Bug Fix:** The `pathfinder` tool was generating invalid paths.
-I have rewritten the `get_neighbors` function and improved the logic for handling impassable targets.
-The tool should now be more reliable.